kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/browsers-and-how-they-work@P82WFaTPgQEPNp5IIuZ1Y.md

 # Browsers

-Web browsers are apps that let you view websites.
-When you type a web address, the browser asks a server for the page.
-It then reads the HTML (structure), CSS (style), and JavaScript (interactivity) to show you the webpage.
-Browsers have rendering engines (like Blink in Chrome or Gecko in Firefox) to display content and JavaScript engines (like V8 in Chrome) to run code.
-They also handle things like security, bookmarks, and history.
+Web browsers request and display websites by interpreting HTML, CSS, and JavaScript.
+Use rendering engines (Blink, Gecko) for display and JavaScript engines (V8) for code execution.
+Handle security, bookmarks, history, and user interactions for web navigation.

 Visit the following resources to learn more: